Nia DaCosta

-Nia DaCosta (born November 8, 1989) is an American film director and screenwriter.
-She wrote and directed the crime thriller film Little Woods (2018), winning the Nora Ephron Prize at the Tribeca Film Festival.
-She also directed the horror film Candyman (2021).
-In August 2020, DaCosta was hired to direct The Marvels, becoming the youngest filmmaker to direct a Marvel film, beating the record set by Ryan Coogler.
+Nia DaCosta (born November 8, 1989) is an American filmmaker.
+She rose to prominence when she made her feature-length debut as a writer and director with the crime thriller film Little Woods (2018), winning the Nora Ephron Prize for Female Filmmakers at the Tribeca Film Festival.

+After working on other projects, most notably directing two episodes of the British thriller series Top Boy in 2019, DaCosta became the first black female director to debut at No. 1 at the U.S. box office for the weekend opening of the horror film Candyman (2021).
+She then became the first black woman to direct a Marvel Comics film with The Marvels (2023), which, despite being a box-office bomb, became the highest-grossing film directed by a black woman.

 Early life and education

-DaCosta was born on November 8, 1989, in Brooklyn and raised in Harlem.
-She is of Jamaican descent.
+Nia DaCosta was born in the Brooklyn borough of New York City on November 8, 1989, and grew up in Harlem.
+Her Jamaican mother, Charmaine DaCosta, was a founding vocalist of the band Worl-A-Girl.
 Her original aspiration was to become a poet.

-When DaCosta was 16 years old, she took an A.P.
+When she was 16 years old, she took an A.P.
 English class, where she was exposed to the work of Joseph Conrad upon reading his book Heart of Darkness.
-DaCosta became obsessed with films after watching Apocalypse Now, which led her to study cinema from the New Hollywood era, finding inspiration in directors such as Francis Ford Coppola, Sidney Lumet, Martin Scorsese, and Steven Spielberg.
-Citing Scorsese in particular as her primary influence, DaCosta enrolled at his alma mater, New York University Tisch School of the Arts.
-There, she met Scorsese while working as a television production assistant.
+She became obsessed with films after watching Apocalypse Now, which led her to study cinema from the New Hollywood era, finding inspiration in directors such as Francis Ford Coppola, Sidney Lumet, Martin Scorsese, and Steven Spielberg.
+Citing Scorsese in particular as her primary influence, she enrolled at New York University's Tisch School of the Arts and graduated in 2011.
+While there, she met Scorsese during her work as a television production assistant.
+She later earned a degree from London's Royal Central School of Speech and Drama.